 - Missed by less than 4 days (96 hours): Take the missed dose as soon as you remember, then resume your regular schedule.

 - Missed by more than 4 days: Skip the missed dose entirely.
 Take your next dose on your regular day.
-Do not take two doses within the same week.
+Don't take two doses within the same week.

 - Multiple missed doses: If you miss two or more consecutive doses, contact your physician.
 You may need to restart at a lower dose, depending on how long the gap was and what dose you were on.

-Missing a single dose occasionally will not significantly impact your treatment.
-However, regular missed doses reduce the medication's effectiveness and may cause GI symptoms to return when you resume.
-For a detailed guide on managing missed doses, see our article on what happens if I miss a tirzepatide dose.
+Missing a single dose occasionally won't significantly impact your treatment.
+But regular missed doses reduce the medication's effectiveness and may cause GI symptoms to return when you resume.
+For a detailed guide on managing missed doses, see our article on what happens if you miss a dose of Mounjaro or Zepbound.

 Dose Adjustments for Special Populations